 OK, that's a lot of Hollywood for a Monday morning blog post!
 So how does this connect to my slightly less stellar daily life?
 First of all, anytime I am exposed to stories about strong female characters, I think about how I would handle myself in their shoes, or in this case, in a set of very large space boots.
 Dr. Stone survived her ordeal because she was willing to admit her weaknesses, embrace her losses and dig deep to find strengths even she didn't know she possessed.
 This isn't all that different from what I must do to stay afloat and find success as an entrepreneur.

 Each of us brings our own set of experiences, impressions, previous conflicts and resolutions and interactions into our present lives.
 When I was a teacher, I tapped into my students' background knowledge to help improve their reading comprehension.
 Outside of the classroom, this same technique applies.
 Our unique "schema" plays a crucial role in how we handle ourselves in particular situations.
-I know that most of my choices are a direct result of my learnings from past encounters.
+I know that most of my choices are a direct result of my learning from past encounters.
 I try not to repeat too many of the same mistakes, and I try to be open and available to discovering why some things go badly so I can do things differently the next time.
 Of course, this doesn't always work and I've found myself bumping up against certain obstacles time and time again.
 All I can do is try to take solace in being more aware of the problem, and acknowledging why it is hard for me.
 That's the first step towards bringing it into clearer perspective.

 As Kurt Vonnegut said, "We have to continually be jumping off cliffs and developing our wings on the way down."